massforstroelse/sselib.js/README.md

 Returns a SSE-serialized `string`.

 #### message(obj, [callback]) ####
-`message` is also provided as a meta-messagetype.
+`message` is provided as a meta-messagetype.
 It will return a SSE-serialized string from a message object you pass in.

 #### headers([callback]) ####
 Returns a `Object` containing valid HTTP-headers suitable for a `http.ServerResponse`.